-Regular aeration of the lawn plays a key role in maintaining healthy, vigorous turf growth.
-Improved surface drainage, an increase in desirable grasses and the breakdown of thatch are just some of the benefits of regular lawn aeration.
+Regular aeration is essential for maintaining healthy, vigorous turf growth.
+Improved surface drainage, an increase in desirable grasses and the breakdown of thatch are just some of the benefits.

 Aeration is carried out using a powered machines or hand tools, known as a lawn aerators.
-Lawn aerators range from a basic garden fork to specialist machinery.
+Aerators range from a basic garden fork to specialist machinery.

 There are also a variety of different tines that can be used for lawn aeration.
 The most common are solid (spiking), slit (slitting) and hollow tines (coring).
 Although they are all used to aerate, they each have their own benefits.